anthonylangsworth/RayTracer/README.md

 Create automated tests to test each functional area during development, ensuring correctness before use.
 Testable code tends to be better designed (see the "Good Object Oriented Design" principle) and ensures the API is fit for purpose (see "Code is the User Interface").

 Where automated tests are not possible, e.g. for randomness, create tools to visualize output or otherwise help demonstrate correctness.
-A good example is sample generation (see the "SamplerViewer" project).
+A good example is sample generation (see the "tools\SamplerViewer" project).

 ### 4. Fast Execution